-- Blood pressure medications — Angiotensin-converting enzyme (ACE) inhibitors and angiotensin II receptor blockers (ARBs) can control blood pressure and keep protein from leaking from the kidneys into the urine.
+- Blood pressure medications.
+Angiotensin-converting enzyme (ACE) inhibitors and angiotensin II receptor blockers (ARBs) can help control blood pressure and keep protein from leaking from the kidneys into the urine.

 Specialized treatments used when traditional therapies don't work include:

-- Novel therapies — Mayo Clinic tests new drugs and therapeutic strategies in clinical trials offered through the Mayo Nephrology Collaborative Group.
+- Novel therapies.
+When immunosuppressive therapies don't work to bring on complete remission for people with lupus nephritis, new therapies are needed.
+Mayo Clinic sometimes tests new drugs and therapeutic strategies for lupus and lupus nephritis in clinical trials offered through the Mayo Nephrology Collaborative Group.

 For people who progress to kidney failure, treatment options include:

-- Kidney transplantation — All three Mayo locations offer kidney transplant.
+- Kidney transplant.
+All three Mayo locations offer kidney transplant.
 Mayo has performed thousands of kidney transplants with better than average results.